-The camp store is available to participants in all Wildwood programs.
-Camp store accounts are recommended for overnight campers and ELPs.
-Parents can set up their camper's store account by calling the camp office prior to your session, or on check-in day, with payment by cash, check, or credit card.
-Campers may visit the camp store several times a week during OATs, paying by camp store account only.
-We ask that campers not carry or receive cash, checks, or credit cards while at camp.
+The Camp Store is available to all Wildwood participants.
+Purchases can be made only through Camp Store accounts.
+These are recommended for overnight campers and ELP's.
+Parents can set up their Camp Store account by calling the camp Office prior to your session, or bring cash, check, or credit card on check-in day.
+Therefore, we ask that campers not carry or receive cash, checks, or credit cards while at camp.
+Campers may visit the Camp Store several times a week during Open Activity Time (OAT).
+Families may visit the Camp Store on check-out day (cash, checks, or credit cards will be accepted that day).

 Please discuss how much money, if any, you will place in your camper's store account and expectations for what your camper may purchase.
-The following items are usually available in the camp store, although we cannot guarantee inventory:
+The following items are usually available in the Camp Store, although we cannot guarantee inventory:

-- Souvenirs: carabiners, stuffed animals, blankets, Crazy Creek chairs - Outdoor Supplies: water bottles, identification guides, field bags, bandanas - Writing Materials: pens, pencils, postcards, stamps, journals - Clothing: T-shirts, sweatshirts, shorts, hats
+- Clothing: T-shirts, sweatshirts, pajama pants, socks, hats - Souvenirs: carabiners, stuffed animals, blankets, crazy creek chairs - Outdoor Supplies: water bottles, sunglasses, identification guides, field bags, bandanas - Writing Materials: pens, pencils, postcards, stamps, journals

-The camp store does not sell food!
-(Drink mix to add to water bottles may sometimes be available.)
-Let your camper know that they can ask Wildwood staff for urgently needed personal care or other items-we can fill urgent needs quickly, if we know about them!
-At the end of a camper's session, parents/guardians may request a refund of a remaining store account balance.
-Please consider donating store account balances to the Wildwood Kids to Camp Fund.
+The Camp Store does not sell food! (powdered drink mixes for water bottles may be available.)

+Let your camper know that they can ask Wildwood staff for urgently needed personal care or other items.
+We can fill urgent needs quickly, if we know about them!

+At the end each session, parents/guardians may request a refund of their Camp Store account balance.
+Please consider donating Camp Store balances to the Wildwood Scholarship Fund!